top of page

 Will the Real Jesus Please Stand Up?

-Whether atheist, Muslim, Mormon, evangelical, spiritual-but-not-religious, “other,” or “none,” everyone has an opinion about Jesus of Nazareth.
-For 2,000 years, people have been making some radically different claims about the most influential person in the history of the world.
-Today, in the internet age, it’s not getting any less confusing.
+Whether atheist, Muslim, Mormon, evangelical, spiritual-but-not-religious, “other,” or “none,” everyone seems to have an opinion about Jesus.
+For 2,000 years people have been making some radically different claims about Jesus of Nazareth—the most influential person to ever live.
+Today, it isn’t getting any easier.
+Every flimsy theory and “alternative fact” about Jesus refuses to die thanks to the internet.

 Was Jesus just a larger-than-life legend?
-Or a regular guy with family troubles?
-Was he liberal?
+A regular rabbi with family troubles?
+Was he progressive?
 Conservative?
 Schizophrenic?
 Was he a zealous revolutionary?
 God in the flesh?
 Or just a really nice guy like your hippy neighbor?

-While dismantling some well-known misrepresentations, Reintroducing Jesus: Uncovering Jesus of Nazareth in the Misinformation Age looks at the best historical information both inside and outside the Bible to reintroduce Jesus of Nazareth to a post-truth world full of noise.
+Reintroducing Jesus: Uncovering Jesus of Nazareth in the Misinformation Age looks at the best historical information available to rediscover Jesus of Nazareth in a world full of noise.

 Endorsements